webiny/BackupService/README.md

 The library automatically manages the backups on the S3 bucket and it only uploads the backup archive once.
 If required to keep a weekly, monthly or yearly, using the S3 API backup copies are made, so we don't need to re-upload the same archive multiple times.

-The backup is  a `tar gzip` archive, which is then encrypted with `gpg` with the defined passphrase and only then, in this encrypted state, is transferred to the S3 bucket.
+The backup is  a `tar gzip` archive, which is then encrypted with either `openssl` or `gpg` with the defined passphrase and only then, in this encrypted state, is transferred to the S3 bucket.

 Installation